microsoft/kiota/docs/extending/requestbuilders.md

 Each request builder class exposes the set of HTTP methods that are supported on that resource.
 Each operation method allows setting and configuring query parameters, setting HTTP headers and providing a custom response handler.

+Request builders will be generated into a sub-namespace following the API path the refer to.

 ## Default members

 Each request builder contains a default set of members to help build the URL and ultimately the requests.